Integer factorization: Heuristic running time

 in little-o and L-notation.

 Some examples of those algorithms are the elliptic curve method and the quadratic sieve.

-Another such algorithm is the class group relations method proposed by Schnorr, Seysen, and Lenstra, which they proved only assuming the unproved Generalized Riemann Hypothesis (GRH).
+Another such algorithm is the class group relations method proposed by Schnorr, Seysen, and Lenstra, which they proved only assuming the unproved generalized Riemann hypothesis.

 Rigorous running time

 The Schnorr–Seysen–Lenstra probabilistic algorithm has been rigorously proven by Lenstra and Pomerance to have expected running time L_{n}[1/2, 1+o(1)] by replacing the GRH assumption with the use of multipliers.